theTardigrade/golang-leapYear/README.md

 Approximately one out of every four years is a leap year.
 Every other year is known as a common year.

+For more information, please read [this blog post](https://golangprojectstructure.com/work-out-if-a-year-is-a-leap-year/).

 ## Example

 ```golang